-On January 17, 2018, the Company announced exploration plans for the Lazy Edward Bay Property.
+On January 17, 2018, the Company announced exploration plans for Lazy Edward Bay.
 A low-level, airborne radiometric and magnetic survey of approximately 4,000 line kilometres was carried out by Special Projects Inc. ("SPI") of Calgary, AB.
-This airborne system is effective in the detection of radioactive boulders in the shallow sub-surface that may not have been located by historical ground prospecting.
+This airborne system is effective in the detection of radioactive boulders in the shallow subsurface that may not have been located by historical ground prospecting.
 The SPI survey method successfully detected responses from buried, high-grade uraniferous boulders at Patterson Lake in 2009, which provided an important vector to the discovery of the mineralized PLG-3B conductor at the Triple R deposit in November 2012.
 The Company announced that the low-level, airborne radiometric and magnetic survey was underway on June 4, 2018.
-Results from the SPI survey are being compiled and interpreted.
+Results from the SPI survey are being integrated into ALX's existing exploration dataset for Lazy Edward Bay.